nvda-es/devguides_translation/original_docs/spladdoninternals.md

 In reality, programs call FindWindow function, and the appropriate "version" was chosen based on overall character representation macro as specified by the program.
 For example, if the program was unicode-aware, when FindWindow is called, Windows internally calls FindWindowW.

 Until 2018, Studio app module and other components of the add-on called FindWindowA due to the fact that, in Python 2, a string is a read-only array of ANSI characters.
 Python 3 (and if a string is prefixed with "u" in Python 2) uses immutable array of Unicode characters for strings.
 Internally, NVDA expects Unicode strings for the function that wraps FindWindow function (located in winUser module), thus mimicking Python 3 behavior.
-StationPlaylist add-on adopted FindWindowW behavior in late 2018, but the wrapper provided by NVDA is not used due to incorrect error checking behavior in NVDA (if window handle is 0 (NULL), success error is raised, which goes against specifications from Windows API).
+StationPlaylist add-on adopted FindWindowW behavior in late 2018, but the wrapper provided by NVDA is not used due to incorrect error checking behavior in NVDA (if window handle is 0 (NULL), success error is raised, which goes against specifications from Windows API; no longer the case in NVDA 2019.3/Python 3).

 ## Life of the SPL app module